 Internet safety is always high on the agenda at Chilmington Green Primary School.
 We have extensive security measures in place, which are constantly monitored both internally and externally, to prevent our pupils from coming into any potential danger or accessing unsuitable material.

 Lessons are taught from EYFS upward explaining and demonstrating how to stay safe when using the internet and working with technology.
-Click here to see an overview of the E-Safety coverage that we teach in our computing curriculum and click here to see our E-Safety policy.

 Your help is still needed to prevent children accessing inappropriate material at home by way of filters and parental controls.
 Look below at our extensive list of links and resources for Parents/Carers, Teachers and Young People.